 The Code provides a commonsense and practical approach to evolving safety and technical issues while being supported by a strong worldwide yacht technical group.

-The RMI allows, through its national legislation and the Code, the registration of commercial yachts, private yachts, private yachts limited charter (PYLCs), and passenger yachts (PAXYs).
-It also allows for RMI flagged private yachts to charter in French and Monégasque waters without the need for commercial registration by requesting a Temporary Certificate of Registry for Yacht Engaged in Trade.
+The RMI allows, through its national legislation and the Code, the registration of commercial yachts, private yachts, and passenger yachts (PAXYs).
+It also allows for RMI flagged private yachts to obtain a compliance certificate for temporary or limited charters (yacht engaged in trade (YET) / private yacht limited charter (PYLC)).
 The Code, in conjunction with the relevant international conventions to which the RMI is a party, sets the standards and substantial equivalencies for safety, security, pollution prevention, and seafarer accommodations appropriate to the size of the yacht, taking into consideration instances where it is not reasonable or practicable to comply fully with international conventions.

-All yachts to which the Code applies must be annually inspected by an Appointed Representative (AR) or Classification Society as applicable, to verify compliance with the Code.
-The MI-103A, RMI Yacht Compliance Requirements provide additional guidance on national and international compliance requirements for commercial yachts, PYLCs, PAXYs, YETs, and private yachts.
+All yachts to which the Code applies must be annually inspected by an Appointed Representative or Classification Society as applicable, to verify compliance with the Code.
+The RMI Yacht Compliance Requirements (MI-103A) provide additional guidance on national and international compliance requirements for commercial yachts, private yachts, PAXYs, YETs, and PYLCs.